Biskopsgården: Education

 In Biskopsgården there are 5 schools, one in each primary area.
 Ryaskolan.
 In South and North Biskopsgården there are two properties with housing and daytime activities for older children.
 There is also two youth recreation centres and one library.
-There is a very well developed association life, with 80 compounds that are working in the district.
+There are 80 compounds that are working in the district.
 About 50 compounds are focused on culture, politics and hobbies, 20 are sports associations and about 15 are pensioners associations.

 In 2018, kindergartens in Biskopsgården district were reprimanded by the Municipality of Gothenburg after Göteborgs-Posten newspaper had found out that 4 out of 5 kindergartens stated they were willing to allow girls in their care to wear the Islamic hijab if the parents requested it.
 Following this finding, staff at 14 preschools and 4 primary schools in Biskopsgården were then educated about promoting children's rights, promote integration and prevent honor-related violence and oppression.

 Business

 In Biskopsgården you can find everything from restaurants and barber shops to machine shops and printers.
 Today there are 966 registered companies in Biskopsgården.
 However Biskopsgårdens industry association was created in 1977.
-There is an industry area and a small business consisting 70 companies in the South Biskopsgården.
+There is an industry area and a small business consisting of 70 companies in the South Biskopsgården.
 The industry area has looked the same the last 15 years.